magento/merchdocs/src/sales/invoice-create.md

 title: Creating an Invoice
 ---

-Creating an invoice for an order converts the temporary sales order into a permanent record of the order that cannot be canceled.
+Creating an invoice for an order moves it to a state in which it cannot be canceled or changed.
 A new invoice page looks similar to a completed order, with some additional fields.
 Every activity that is related to an order is noted in the Comments section of the invoice.

-Normally, orders are invoiced and shipped after payment is received.
-However, if the method of payment is a purchase order, the order can be invoiced and shipped before payment is received.
+Normally, orders are invoiced and captured when the shipping process starts.
+If the method of payment is a purchase order, or if the [payment action]({% link configuration/sales/payment-methods.md %}#payment-actions) is set to `Authorize and Capture`, the order will be invoiced and payment is captured during checkout.
 You can generate an invoice with a packing slip, and also print shipping labels from your carrier account.
-A single order can be divided into partial shipments, which are invoiced separately when necessary.
+A single order can be divided into partial shipments, which are invoiced separately, if necessary.

-When the state of new orders is set to _Processing_ the option to _Automatically Invoice All Items_ becomes available in the configuration.
-Some credit card payment methods complete the invoicing step as part of the process when [Payment Action](#payment-actions) is set to _Authorize and Capture_.
+When the state of new orders is set to `Processing`, the option to _Automatically Invoice All Items_ becomes available in the configuration.
+Some credit card payment methods complete the invoicing step as part of the process when the [payment action]({% link configuration/sales/payment-methods.md %}#payment-actions) is set to `Authorize and Capture`.
 In such a case, the Invoice button does not appear, and the order is ready to ship.

 You must generate an invoice for an order before you can print it.
 To view or print the PDF, first download and install a PDF reader such as [Adobe Acrobat Reader][1].